 “A man who keeps company with glaciers comes to feel tolerably insignificant by and by”

 Everyone should visit at least one glacier in their life, and the Perito Moreno Glacier is a fantastic choice.
 Stretching back as far as the eye can see above the turquoise water of Argentinian Patagonia’s Los Glaciares National Park, it is an extraordinary sight.
-Here’s what to expect from your visit to Perito Moreno Glacier and some tips on how to do it.
+Here’s what to expect when you visit Perito Moreno Glacier and some tips on how to do it.

 Perito Moreno Glacier – some facts and figures

 Here’s the section for you data geeks out there.
 If this doesn’t rock your boat, scroll on.

 Glaciers are dynamic systems, growing as a result of precipitation and shrinking because of melting.
 Most glaciers are receding because they are melting faster than they are growing.
 Climate change is a major cause of this.
 Perito Moreno is rare because it is an advancing glacier, creeping forward by 2 meters each day.
 Think of it as an ‘ethical glacier’.